Feedback Loops: How to Do It the Agile Way

 But why short loops?
 Because short loops give us the possibility to receive fast user feedback from our customers regarding our product or service and even faster from our employees.

 In the world of Kanban, feedback loops are implemented as a set of meetings with a different cadence.
-Now, you may think that implementing seven new meetings in one's life is in contradiction to what Kanban and Lean teach us about meetings - having too many of them is a waste.
+Now, you may think that implementing seven new meetings in one's life contradicts what Kanban and Lean teach us about meetings - having too many of them is a waste.

 That's why the best practice is to integrate these cadences into your already existing meetings if possible.
 This may sound unrealistic at first, but it's quite easy to fit two meetings into one when they concern the same team.